On Pull Requests

 I like lists.
 I make them all the time to help me keep track of just about anything I need to know.
 After some time, these became spreadsheets.
 And now, it's a sizable amount of Airtables.

-Every year, the guys over at the Cortex podcast come up with a theme that sets an overarching idea guiding their decisions.
-That got me thinking of some recent media consumption changes I've made recently.
+Every year, the guys over at the Cortex podcast develop a theme that sets an overarching idea guiding their decisions.
+That got me thinking of recent media consumption changes I've made recently.

 1

-For a lot of us, procrastinating is the norm and getting some work done is the accomplishment of the day.
+For many of us, procrastinating is the norm, and getting some work done is the day's accomplishment.
 I have no idea how to solve that problem.
 And that's not what this post is about.
-But let's talk about it anyways.
+But let's talk about it anyway.